jpgoldberg/jpg-website/content/post/python-quality/index.md

 ### Run time type checking? {#sec-isinstance}

-When I first started using Python a few years ago, I used run-time enforcement of the types of arguments passed to a function.
+When I first started using Python a few years ago,
+I made frequent use run-time enforcement of the types of arguments passed to a function.
+In particular I used [`isinstance`](https://docs.python.org/3/library/functions.html#isinstance), and raise a [`ValueError`](https://docs.python.org/3/library/exceptions.html#ValueError) if the wrong type of argument is passed to a function.
 That is my hypothetical factorial function might look something like

 ```python { title="factorial with run time type enforcement" verbatim=false hl_lines = "2-3" }